What is Intermittent Fasting?

 -

-People with a history of eating disorders
+People who've had trouble with eating disorders

 -

-Individuals with diabetes or blood sugar issues
+Those with diabetes or blood sugar problems

 -

-Children and teenagers
+Kids and teenagers

 -

-Elderly people with health conditions
+Older people with health issues

-Tips to Start Intermittent Fasting Safely
+How to Begin Intermittent Fasting

 -

-Begin with a 12/12 window and gradually move to 16/8
+Start with a 12/12 window then move to 16/8

 -